Adhesion: A Deep Dive into the Forces that Bind

 -

 Electrostatic Adhesion: This type of adhesion results from the electrostatic attraction between oppositely charged surfaces.
 It's often seen in materials with significant surface charge differences, and can be significantly affected by humidity and the presence of ions.
-This type of adhesion is often less robust than chemical adhesion but plays a role in certain applications.
+This type of adhesion is often less dependable than chemical adhesion but plays a role in certain applications.

 Factors Affecting Adhesion: A Delicate Balance